Volunteer Nurse Program

 How are volunteer nurses identified?

-Volunteer nurses wear blue patterned scrub tops and royal blue scrub pants.
+Volunteer nurses wear white scrub tops and royal blue scrub pants.
 Their volunteer name badge is accompanied with a gold Volunteer Nurse hang tag.

 Who supervises volunteer nurses?